Accessibility 2011: Escape

 $4000

 Under the guidance of workshop staff, participants build a basic prototype of their inventions.
-These workshops will also introduce basic fabrication and electronics skills and other skills participants will need to realize their inventions.
-A selection of these prototypes and renderings of some the more unbuildable inventions will be exhibited.
+These workshops also introduce basic fabrication and electronics skills and other skills participants need to realize their inventions.
+A selection of these prototypes and renderings of some the more unbuildable inventions are exhibited.

 novajiang.com/public/creatomatic